GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Create a new assembly from clicking the "⋮" button in the "Current Assembly" window on the top.

-In the "Current Assembly window", you can see the current assembly and stage you are currently in.
+In the "Current Assembly" window, you can see the current assembly and stage you are currently in.
 Here you can also open the assembly settings.

-When you make a change, that change will be applied to the current and all _later_ stages.
-The exception is copper/circuit wires, which are the same in all stages.
+When you make a change, that change will be applied to the current and all _later_ stages (with some exceptions, see "Changes between stages" section below).
 Every game interaction _should_ be handled.
 If this is not so, please submit a bug report!

-You can automatically create a blueprint book of all stages of an assembly.
-See the tooltips on the Assembly Settings buttons for more info.
+You can automatically create blueprints/a blueprint book of an assembly.
+See tooltips on the Assembly Settings buttons for more info.

+Opening an entity's gui will show an "Assembly info" gui on the right, with more info/actions on a specific entity.

 See below for full details on interactions.